Ages: 14 years & over with participating adult

 - …must be able to manage personal mobility either alone, with a reasonable amount of assistance, with the aid of a personal care attendant, or with adaptive equipment.

-- …must be able to independently wear and maintain wearing all safety equipment correctly including but not limited to a helmet.
+- …must be able to independently wear and maintain wearing all safety equipment correctly.

 Cleveland Metroparks staff can adapt many programs to be accessible to anyone who would